jigypeper/delete-files-csv/README.md

     pyinstaller --onefile -w delete_files.py

-You should now have an exe/dmg file in your home directory
+You should now have an exe/dmg file in your project directory, the file might be contained in a directory named 'dist'.